FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - HSA/FSA Eligible - 0% Financing Available

 Woman treating cold sores

-The mechanism of action of red light therapy in cold sores is not fully understood, but it is believed that the light may help to reduce inflammation, promote healing, and inhibit the replication of the herpes simplex virus.
-Red light therapy may also boost the body's immune response to the virus, helping to fight off the infection.
+The mechanism of action of red light therapy in cold sores is not fully understood, but it is believed that the light may help to reduce inflammation, promote wound healing, and support the body’s healing processes.
+Red light therapy may also support the immune system’s response to the virus, helping to fight off the infection.

-It is important to note that red light therapy should not be used as a substitute for traditional cold sore treatments, such as antiviral medications or topical creams.
+It is important to note that red light therapy should not be used as a substitute for traditional cold sore treatment options, such as antiviral medications or topical creams.
 Rather, it should be used in conjunction with these treatments to enhance their effectiveness and accelerate healing.

 Other cold sore treatments include antiviral medications, such as acyclovir, valacyclovir, and famciclovir, which can be taken orally or applied topically to reduce the duration and severity of cold sores.
 Topical creams and ointments, such as docosanol and benzyl alcohol, can also be used to relieve pain and itching associated with cold sores.